 Welcome to the beautiful world of Minecraft in cyberspace.
 A land that is full of danger, full of blocks, and now full of playable Minecraft inhabitants.
 And some of them are really worth talking to!
-Learning more about each character on the list of Minecraft characters.
+Learning more about each villagers on the list of Minecraft villagers.
 Can really help you out when you’re playing.
 Minecraft Villager Trades may trade with you.
-Depending on the Minecraft character you chat to, you will discover.
+Depending on the Minecraft villagers you chat to, you will discover.
 Some people have some really tasty stuff in their possession.
 It might be very useful to you when you play.

-I’ll tell you which Minecraft Villager Trades characters are worth conversing with now.
-Here is all you need to know about Minecraft characters, including which ones you should stay away from.
+I’ll tell you which Minecraft Villager Trades are worth conversing with now.
+Here is all you need to know about Minecraft villagers, including which ones you should stay away from.

 All Jobs Explained